dart-lang/site-www/src/dart-2.0.md

 If you develop for the web, you can start migrating to Dart 2.0 now:

-Convert your code to be strong mode compliant
+Convert your code to be strong mode compliant.
 : For more information,
   see [Strong mode and static typing](#strong-mode-and-static-typing) below.

-Optimize the structure of your libraries
+Optimize the structure of your libraries.
 : Place library code that won't be _directly_ imported by your `web` code, or by other packages, under `lib/src`.
 For more information, see the documentation for [creating library